GoogleCloudPlatform/datashare-toolkit/examples/weather/README.md

 using the [ST_GeogPoint](https://cloud.google.com/bigquery/docs/reference/standard-sql/geography_functions#st_geogpoint) BigQuery function inline.

-Finally, the observation payload is also copied without transformation, aside from naming the column `mean_temperature`.
+Finally, the observation payload is also copied without transformation, aside from renaming the column `mean_temperature`.